What Is A Saucepan? A Breakdown Of This Common Kitchen Tool

 Size

-Consider the capacity of the saucepan in relation to your typical cooking needs.
-Smaller saucepans (around one quart) are suitable for reheating and making sauces like tomato sauce, while larger ones (three to four quarts) are better for boiling, simmering, or making larger quantities of food.
+Consider the capacity of the saucepan for your typical cooking needs.
+Smaller saucepans (around one quart) are suitable for reheating and making sauces like tomato sauce.
+In contrast, larger ones (three to four quarts) are better for boiling, simmering, or making larger quantities of food.

 Price